imrans56/imrans56/README.md

 <p align="left">Proficient in Azure, AWS Services, Docker, Kubernetes, Terraform, Ansible, and diverse CI/CD tools to deliver seamless, automated workflows.
 Extensive experience across Azure and AWS continuously exploring and pioneering solutions in the dynamic cloud ecosystem.
 Driven by a passion for collaboration and innovation, I seek to unlock the boundless potential of cloud technologies for your success. </p>

 - ✨ DevOps Ninja: Master of automation with Docker, Kubernetes, Terraform, Ansible, and CI/CD tools (Azure Pipelines, AWS CodePipeline, GitHub Actions). :)
-- 🌱 Cloud Connoisseur: Fluent in Azure, AWS, and GCP, always pushing boundaries in the ever-evolving cloud landscape.
+- 🌱 Cloud Connoisseur: Fluent in Azure and AWS always pushing boundaries in the ever-evolving cloud landscape.
 - 💻 Full-Stack Alchemist: Crafts dynamic UIs with React and Angular, and builds robust back-end solutions with .NET Core.
 - 🏙 Adventure Seeker: Always up for exploring new horizons and challenging myself, both in code and in life.
 - 💁‍♂️ Passionate Collaborator: Eager to partner with others, innovate, and grow together.